Mental Health As A Child: What A Childhood Emotional Neglect Quiz Reveals Child

 Unfortunately, childhood emotional neglect is something many children experience without realizing that it was never their fault.
 There is more than one factor from childhood emotional neglect that can create problems.

 Neglect in childhood is so subtle sometimes that caregivers may be unaware that they emotionally neglected their children.
-They might have been so busy working or dealing with other issues, or they were raised in the same way, and to them, this is normal.
-If you need help to overcome your childhood emotional neglect, consider speaking to a licensed professional.
+They might have been so busy working or dealing with other issues that they were unable to respond to the child’s affection, or they were raised in the same way, and to them, this is normal.
+The effects of childhood emotional neglect may make an individual ask, “What is wrong with me, and why do I feel so unloved?”
+If you or a family member need help to overcome childhood emotional neglect, consider speaking to a licensed professional.
+Seeking professional help may be the first step on your journey to healing.

 What is neglectful parenting?

 Neglectful parenting is when parents do not meet their children’s basic needs.
 For those who talk about emotional neglect, their caregivers did not meet their emotional needs during their childhood.
 A childhood that once impacted someone’s ability to learn and grow in a healthy environment might be the reason for some of the problems they experience as an adult.
-Those who were neglected as a child sometimes become neglectful parents unless they can recognize and break the cycle as an adult.
+Those who were neglected by their family as a child sometimes become neglectful parents unless they can recognize and break the cycle as adults.

-Childhood emotional neglect can affect an adult and their ability to hold healthy relationships.
+The challenging experiences from childhood emotional neglect can affect an adult and their ability to hold healthy relationships.
 Many experience insecure attachment styles, and some even perpetuate these cycles of neglect.
-Many parents often don’t fully understand their impact on their children.
+Many parents often don’t fully understand or discover their impact on their children.

 Parents and caregivers should always seek to provide connection and emotional support to their children.
 If parents become aware that they have taken part in childhood emotional neglect, it is possible to work toward healing and it is important to take accountability, apologize, and support their children even if they have already grown into adulthood.
-Some parents who neglected their kids during childhood are generally aware by the time their children have grown how they have affected their lives, but others may not be.
+Some parents who neglect or ignore their kids during childhood are generally aware by the time their children have grown and how they have affected their lives.
+But others may not be.

 Questions to ask your therapist about childhood neglect